Beluki/Hubzip/README.md

 using Python 3.5.0+ and requests 2.9.1+.
 Older versions back to Python 3.3 could work.
 Python 2.x is not supported.

+## Status

+This program is finished!

+Hubzip is feature-complete and has no known bugs.
+Unless issues are reported I plan no further development on it other than maintenance.

 ## License

 Like all my hobby projects, this is Free Software.
 See the [Documentation][]